WCOP (FM): The fall of WKZA and rise of WLMI

 WKZA became WQLE in an effort by Pierre to reverse its sagging fortunes.
 The station, which by this time was reduced to an all-barter affiliate of Chuck Harder's "For the People" populist national talk network (which shared its revenues with affiliate stations), finally failed for good, going dark on December 21, 1992.
 Its departure left WLMI as the only local radio station offering service to Kane.
 No FCC paperwork was filed to legally silence the station, and was given up as simply abandoned.

-Today, the WKZA calls belong to a CHR station at 106.9 mHz, serving Warren and Jamestown, NY.
+Today, the WKZA calls belong to an oldies station at 106.9 mHz, serving Warren and Jamestown, New York.

 In July 2006, Crouse sold WLMI to Colonial Radio Group and CEO Jeff Andrulonis, for $366,000.

 Since its formative years as WIFI, WLMI had maintained its longtime call letters and a format that combined full-service news & information with country music.
-Under Colonial Radio Group's ownership, the station switched from ABC Satellite Music service (Today's Best Country) to a mostly locally programmed Contemporary Country music format.
-The station also offered ABC News & local news, Paul Harvey, The Lia Show, sports play-by-play, and a locally produced polka show on Sundays.
+Under Colonial Radio Group's ownership, the station switched from an ABC Radio Networks satellite service (Today's Best Country) to a mostly locally programmed contemporary country music format.
+The station also offered ABC News Radio and local news, Paul Harvey, The Lia Show, sports play-by-play, and a locally produced polka show on Sundays.

 In July 2007, the station received approval from the FCC for a move of its tower for an increase of coverage area in McKean & Elk Counties.
 The tower move was completed on October 29, 2007.